Startup equity dilution: What it is, when it happens, and how it affects you

 How does dilution affect startup employees?

-As long as your company’s valuation outpaces your dilution, the value of your exit gains shouldn't be negatively impacted.
+As long as your company’s valuation growth outpaces dilution, the value of your exit gains remains positive.

 In other words, if the relative size of your slice shrinks (dilution), you can still come out ahead if the overall size of the pie grows sufficiently (increased valuation).
 Fortunately, this is usually the case for startup employees.